Traveling edge states in massive Dirac equations along slowly varying edges: Conclusion

 \section{Conclusion}

-By defining the edge-admissible mass terms, we studied the topologically protected edge states via the Dirac equation with such generic masses.
-In this work, the traveling edge state tracking a straight line stays localized and keeps its shape along with the movement, which also is related to the chiral property.
+By defining the domain wall mass terms, we studied the topologically protected edge states via the Dirac equation with such generic masses.
+In this work, the traveling edge state tracking a straight line unidirectionally and keeps its shape along with the movement, which also is related to the chiral property.
 This peculiar feature of the explicit solution gives an insight into investigating the Dirac equation with more general smooth edges.
 The edge state moving along a varying edge will be very robust provided that the edge curvature is sufficiently small and there is negligible energy leaking into the bulk.
-To explain this subtle phenomenon, we introduced two typical edges which one is a large circle and another is obtained by a small perturbation to a straight line.
+To explain this subtle phenomenon, we introduced two typical edges which one is a large circle and the other is obtained by the small perturbation to a straight line.
+The asymptotic solution ansatz is derived by accepting the partial edge curve as the straight line and modulating the corresponding solution.
 Our rigorous study and numerical simulation demonstrated the edge states remain almost unchanged and highly concentrated on the slowly varying edge curves over a long time.